anderspitman/awesome-tunneling/README.md

 of them can do automatic certs through Lets's Encrypt, none of them integrate the domain registration and DNS management.

+**UPDATE:** Since starting this list I found most of the other solutions to be either too complicated or making different tradeoffs than I would want.
+I have two of my own projects in this space:

+1. [SirTunnel](https://github.com/anderspitman/SirTunnel) is I believe the
+minimal way of getting auto-HTTPS tunneled through to a private network.
+It's just a 50-line Python script that leverages Caddy and OpenSSH, but you need to understand how it works to use it.
+This one is good for developers.

-**UPDATE:** [boringproxy](https://boringproxy.io/) is my take on a solution to this problem.
-It's in beta but currently solves everything above except auto DNS management, and that's planned.
+2. [boringproxy](https://boringproxy.io/) is my take on a comprehensive tunnel proxy solution.
+It's in beta but currently solves almost everything I want except auto DNS management, and that's planned.
+Once the server is running this is a very easy tool to use, and is targeted at non-developers.

 # Open source (at least with a reasonably permissive license)